Social Security will determine if you are working.

 listing.
 Even if you think you meet a listing you should study the other steps because Social Security might not see

 it the way you do.
 Second, think about your past work.
-What did you do on that job.
-Why can't you
+What did you do on that job?
+Why can't you do it

 that shows your limitations would prevent you from performing your past work.
 Next, can you perform any other